odpay/TombOfTheSyllabus/README.md

-This is currently a WIP project with a lazy commit structure,

 ## Setup

-Python 3.10+ required, (written for Python 3.12.2)
+Python 3.10+ required, (written with Python 3.12.2)

-install dependencies as needed using `pip3`,
+install dependencies as needed using `pip`,
+- tested: pygame 2.5.2+
 ```zsh
 pip3 install pygame
 ```
+*(or 'pip' for Windows)*

-a `requirements.txt` will be generated in a future commit
+*a `requirements.txt` will be generated in a future commit, if needed.*

 ## Running
+`cd` into the script directory, ensure all other project files are present.

 For Linux/MacOS (UNIX):
 ```zsh
 python3 ./main.py